Attic Mold Removal: Do You Need a Professional?

 Warning Signs, What to Look For

-When mold starts to grow, it can begin as a dark looking stain.
+When mold starts to grow, it can begin as a dark-looking stain.
 You may also notice a brownish color that looks like a water stain on wood surfaces.
-Stains on wood that should not be there are quite common warning signs of a possible mold issue.
+Stains on wood that should not be there are common warning signs of a possible mold issue.

-If you are finding that the attic feels hotter or stuffier than usual, there may be an underlying problem.
-Some attics are not properly insulated and there could be moisture within the insulation.
+If you find that the attic feels hotter or stuffier than usual, there may be an underlying problem.
+Some lofts are not adequately insulated, and there could be moisture within the insulation.
 If you notice any wet areas, this can lead to a mold issue.
 If anything is dripping anywhere, this is an immediate problem that needs to be addressed and usually indicates a more severe problem.

 Is Attic Mold Common?

 Some people have asked or wondered if attic mold is common.
-In fact, attic mold removal is a common service provided in all-season areas like Rochester, NY.
+Attic mold removal is a standard service provided in all-season areas like Rochester, NY.

 With the constant change in weather, it is almost inevitable for a home to create the conditions necessary for attic mold to grow.
 Mold comes in thousands of varieties and species.
-The most commonly found mold in an attic will be either black mold or white mold.
+The most commonly found mold in an attic will be black or white.

 - Black Mold needs conditions with high levels of moisture to colonize.
-Attics are perfect breeding grounds if there is poor ventilation and excess moisture present.
+Attics are perfect breeding grounds if there is poor ventilation and high humidity.
 If you notice dark stained areas within the attic structure, it could be black mold.

-If you are unsure if it is mold or something else, it is best to have a professional determine if you need attic mold removal!
+If you are unsure if it is mold or something else, it is best to have a professional determine if you need attic mold remediation!

 Can it Be Dangerous?

 But, as stated before, many people don’t go into the attic often.
-Sadly, mold growth can be left unnoticed for months wreaking havoc on walls, floors, and HVAC systems.
-Mold spores need air flow to move and transfer.
+Sadly, mold growth can be left unnoticed for months wreaking havoc on the attic plywood, walls, floors, and HVAC systems.
+Mold spores need airflow to move and transfer.

 What Causes Attic Mold?

 We all know that mold needs moisture to grow.
-This stands true for attic mold growth as well.
-But how does moisture get into the attic?
+How does water get into the attic?
 Moisture buildup can occur for various reasons.

-The most common situations below will likely require professional attic mold removal and repairs:
+The most common situations will require professional attic mold removal and repairs.

-When homes are built, the addition of vents are essential to keeping air flow moving through the attic.
-If the vents become blocked either with insulation or other items stored in the attic, the air can become stagnant and any moisture will begin to condense in the small space.
+When homes are built, the addition of vents is essential to keeping airflow moving through the attic.
+If the vents become blocked either with insulation or other items stored in the attic, the air can become stagnant, and any moisture will begin to condense in the small space.